Planning to create a promo video to increase conversions? Good idea.

 What’s the most important part?
 Your video has to be damn good.
 Like interesting to watch.
 Compelling.

 Your promo video only does you any good if people actually watch it.
 And like it.

 As Seinfeld said, “There is no such thing as an attention span.
 There is only the quality of what you are viewing.”
-This captures the essence of a great promo video.
+This captures the essence of a great promotional video.

 As you can see, the audience drop-off is pretty quick and consistent.
 Why?
 Nobody likes being pitched to.
 Your promo video has to be way more than just a sales pitch.

 Of course, there are some promo videos that are just amazing.
-Here are 3 of them.
+Here are three examples of great promo videos:

 This video is featured on their home page.
 It was uploaded to YouTube on March 6th, 2012.
 At the time of this writing (~45 days later) it had 4,335,014 views.
 Talk about a successful video.

 It’s a promo video.
 Still, people love it, share it, talk about it.
 It’s proof that quality is everything.